-- As children sign up for the Summer Reading Program, libraries will gather registration data for children and parents or caregivers using the Sample Registration form or their own registration form.
+- As children and families sign up for the Summer Reading Program, libraries will gather registration data for children and parents or caregivers using the Sample Registration form or their own registration form.

 - August / September

-- Libraries will distribute their surveys through email or paper forms and begin collecting responses.
+- As the Summer Reading Program wraps up, libraries will distribute their surveys through email or paper forms and begin collecting responses.